But every person is tempted when he is drawn away, enticed and baited by his own evil desire (lust, passions). (James 1:14 – Amplified)

 The seeds of the sins of the flesh committed before Jesus came into your life are still in the recesses of your soul.
 They lay there latent, dormant, waiting for you to feed them.
 They are fed by giving them attention in your thought life.
 You allowed your mind, emotions, will, and flesh to do certain things before Christ that, if you do them now may break your fellowship with the Father.
 This is your personal strong desire mentioned in the above verse.
 And these things must be guarded against for the rest of your life.
 It may be anger, a tendency towards holding a grudge, fears of any sort, gossip, jealousy, envy, self-centeredness, or any of the sins of the flesh like adultery, fornication, or lust.
 It may overeating, drug or alcohol use.

 The key is to know yourself and be aware of what tempts you.
 Here are three keys to keep you free from your past.
-The first one is to maintain a close, regular, and daily intimate fellowship with the Father in the Word and in prayer.
+The first one is to maintain a close, regular, and daily intimate fellowship with the Father, first of all in the Word and secondly in prayer.
 Our spiritual life should be the energy center of life.
-And the spiritual resources of sincere prayer and quality time in the Word give us a tune up spiritually and help keep our flesh under.
+And the spiritual resources of quality time in the Word and sincere prayer give us a tune up spiritually and help keep our flesh under.
 If you don’t keep your spirit well fed, your flesh will rise.

 Secondly, watch your close friendships carefully.
 1 Corinthians 15:33 – Amplified reads: Do not be so deceived and misled!
 Evil companionships (communion, associations) corrupt and deprave good manners and morals and character.
 Close association and friendship with those who have no spiritual values will dampen your spiritual life and lessen your spiritual fervor.
 Their values and ideals will rub off on you.
 I am friendly with unbelievers and with believers who are carnal and refuse to discipline their flesh.
 But I refuse to “hang out” with them in a close way.
 It wouldn’t work anyway, because I would challenge the wrong behavior!
 At some point, you either make a decision to step away from those who compromise or you may become like them.

 Lastly, draw the line of demarcation in your life.
-A line of demarcation is a definitive boundary line.
 That is, refuse to go places or do things that will stir up past sins in your life.
 Don’t hang around the person that gossips if that was a previous problem.
-Don’t look at the risqué movie or TV program, or, don’t click for the next screen on your device that will take you to lust; it will only entice the lust problem you had before.
-Don’t hang out with those who are casual drinkers if alcohol was a problem in your past.
+Don’t look at the risqué movie or TV program; it will only entice the lust problem you had before.
+Don’t hang out with those who are casual drinkers if that was in your past.
 Apply this rule to whatever you were involved in pre-Christ!